datopian/playbook/content-writing-and-publishing/README.md

 ## Content Production Overview

 * Datopian produces different types of content (such as blog posts, case studies, feature updates etc.) and some of these types follow a template.
-* Our written content aids client and potential client understanding of what we do and the sorts of topics we are engaged in.
+* Our written content aids client and potential-client understanding of what we do and the sorts of topics we are engaged in.
-* The content production is a collective responsibility.
+* Content production is a collective responsibility.
 * Datopian has a [master spreadsheet](https://docs.google.com/spreadsheets/d/1fa6cxSnqyMMheIvpgWwYiDS6T-n5NFKDAT-txWRjVHc/edit#gid=0) that tracks our content pipeline and status.